I was shopping for groceries when the man smiled at me.

 Celebrating Imbolc: The Transition from Winter to Spring

-Not quite winter, not quite spring, Imbolc is the time when winter is putting away her coat and spring is fluffing up her skirts.
+Not quite winter, not quite spring, Imbolc alerts us that it’s nearly time for winter to put away her coat and spring to fluff up her skirts.
 It marks the halfway point between the Winter Solstice and the Spring Equinox, and it’s also the period in which we begin to leave the coziness of our hearth and contemplate the seeds we’re going to plant.

-Imbolc is one of many shifts in the wheel of seasons.
-Yet depending on where you live, February may put you knee deep in snow, or standing next to daffodils peeking through the mud.
+In the northern hemisphere, depending on where you live, February may put you knee deep in snow, or standing next to daffodils peeking through the mud.
 Regardless, spring is on the way.

 Saying Yes to the Invitations of Life

-Not all time-between-time opportunities are ideal, but when they come it’s helpful to be mindful that they may be a sign of the inner transition from winter to spring, from end-of-relationship to falling-in-love.
+Not all time-between-time opportunities are ideal, but when they come it’s helpful to be mindful that they may be a sign of the inner transition from winter to spring, from end-of-relationship to falling-in-love, whether that’s with a person, place, or your career.

 And if you’re mindful, you’ll say more yeses when the Billys of life show up and never have to wonder, “What if…”